 How will I be evaluated?

-Your grade will be based on take-home assignment.
+Your grade, either pass or fail, will be based on participation.

 Textbooks and learning materials